chinmay0301/chinmay0301.github.io/index.md

 I [blog]({{ site.url }}/archive) every now and then compiling my personal experiences.
 Feel free to read a bit [more about me]({{ site.url }}/about)!

 #### Updates
+* April.
+2020 [Visual Physics](https://arxiv.org/abs/1911.11893) accepted as a poster  to [**ICCP 2020**](https://iccp2020.engr.wustl.edu/program.html)!
+* April.
+2020: TA for Reinforcement Learning at UCLA (ECE 239 AS)
+* Feb.
+2020: Accepted an internship offer at NVIDIA for summer 2020
 * Jan.
 2020: TA for UCLA CS 35 L (Software Construction Lab)
 * June.
 2019: Selected as a participant to attend the South East Asia Machine Learning Summer School (SEAML) in Indonesia from July 8-12
 * May.
 2019: C. Talegaonkar P. Khirwadkar and A. Rajwade* "Compressive sensing under Poisson Noise"*, accepted to **ICIP 2019**
 * April.
 2019: [Slides](https://docs.google.com/presentation/d/1ZkK0VZ_KMxfd1MU3mfOo1kSHF0HeStTC7sv9n4FGRlU/edit?usp=sharing) for my talk "Imaging the Invisible", on the image of supermassive blackhole obtained by the EHT project